Zearin/textmate_wiki/Hidden-Settings.md

     defaults write com.macromates.TextMate.preview findInSelectionByDefault -bool YES

+## File Browser Single Click to Open

+Opening files in the file browser can be done by single-clicking the icon.
+If you think the click-target is too small, you can make it open by clicking the text instead, this is activated by running the following in a terminal:

+    defaults write com.macromates.TextMate.preview fileBrowserSingleClickToOpen -bool true

+If you wish to select items you either need to click to the left of the text, or hold down command (⌘) when clicking the item’s text.

+Holding down command (⌘) while clicking the icon will reveal the file in Finder regardless of the above setting.

 ## File Browser Source List Styling

 The file browser can use the “source list” style as seen in Finder’s sidebar: